 [Source: IMDB.com]

 CBS's Jericho was in many ways dismissed as doing little more than bringing TV audiences what the aftermath of a nuclear event might look like 'on a budget.'
 I stuck with it from start to finish, mostly cause I thought it had a pretty winning cast.
 Among the regulars was Kenneth Mitchell (shown above in the passenger seat), a talent who continues to seek out some of the best guest starring roles available today.
-Mitchell was born on this day in 1974.
+Though he's no longer with us, Mitchell was born on this day in 1974.

 [Source: IMDB.com]